jackjack82/odoo-addons/account_move_edit_lines/README.rst

    :alt: License: AGPL-3

 ========================
-Account Edit Deadlines
+Account Move Edit Lines
 ========================

 This module allows for editing account moves which are posted or partially reconciled.
-In particular, there is a specific need to update payment terms e.g. from invoices which are already partially paid.
+In particular, this is useful when there is a specific need to update payment terms e.g. from invoices which are already partially paid.

-On different places it will be passible to call a wizard and edit the move lines.
+The wizard can be called from account moves or move lines.
+A button "split line" is also available on move lines, the line is directly split between paid and unpaid amount.

 Bug Tracker